bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 :ref:`devguide_bokehjs`.

 This flexible and decoupled design offers some advantages.
-For instance, it is easy to have other languages, such as R, Scala, or Lua, drive Bokeh plots and visualizations in the browser.
+For instance, it is easy to have other languages, such as R or Scala, drive Bokeh plots and visualizations in the browser.

 However, keeping these models in sync between the Python environment and the